Hazards Planning Center

 Philip Berke, PhD

-Philip Berke is a professor of land use and environmental planning in the Department of Landscape Architecture and Urban Planning, and Director of the Institute of Sustainable Coastal Communities at College Station.
+Philip Berke is a professor of land use and environmental planning in the Department of Landscape Architecture and Urban Planning and Director of the Institute of Sustainable Coastal Communities at College Station.
 His work lies at the intersection of land use planning, urban ecology, and community resilience to environmental hazards.
 Berke is the co-recipient of several best article awards and honorable mention awards from the Journal of the American Planning Association, co-author of a book selected as one of the 100 Essential Books in Planning for the 20th Century by the American Planning Association, and was a Senior Fulbright Scholar in New Zealand.
-In 2013, he received the Award for Excellence in Doctoral Student Mentoring by the University of North Carolina Graduate School.
-Berke's research is currently supported by grants from the National Science Foundation and Department of Homeland Security Science and Technology Directorate.
+In 2013, he received the Award for Excellence in Doctoral Student Mentoring from the University of North Carolina Graduate School.
+Berke's research is currently supported by grants from the National Science Foundation and the Department of Homeland Security Science and Technology Directorate.

 Moderator